CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 Where `year` is the number of years after 13th August 2020, e.g., year 1 emissions are for the period 13th August 2021 until 13th August 2022.
 The emissions for year 10 are for the period of 11th August 2030 - 11th August 2031 (2 leap years with 366 days, yet Curve assumes all years have 365 days), this would come to 48,580,938 CRV emitted for that year.

 This means that **community emissions continue for 355 years**.
 As CRV has 18 decimal places, the last 0.000000000000000001 of CRV will be distributed in year 2376.  **Emissions are hardcoded and cannot change**.
-See the table below to see other notable years, or have a play with the calculator above to see how much CRV will be emitted in different years.
+See the [notable emission years](#notable-emission-years) below, or have a play with the [emissions calculator](#emissions-calculator) to see how much CRV will be distributed and to who in different years.

 ### **CRV Emissions for the next 10 years**

 See below for a chart of how the CRV will be distributed each year for the next 10 years.
-This is the last year of the Core Team's CRV allocation vesting.
-After August 12th, 2024  all CRV emissions will be distributed to the community through gauges.
+This year (2024), is the last year of the Core Team's CRV allocation vesting.
+After August 12th, 2024 all CRV emissions will be distributed to the community through gauges, and CRV inflation will fall dramatically from 20.37% to 6.34% for the year.

 *Note: dashed lines are percentage values and relate to the percentage axis, other lines relate to the CRV amount axis, click on datasets to turn them on/off.*